The Alder Library presents

 These complex beings had an intricate society.
 Yet they had no name for the culture from which they derived their heritage.
 They lived in families of two adults and usually one to five children.
 They built long houses on the surface in which to dwell on land and swam during the day to gather food and exercise.

 A four story marble building with colourful patches looked out over a cliff, farther along the shoreline, where the waves spent themselves against porous rocks down below.
-The building was their school, hospital, law office, community hall and museum.
+The building was their school, hospital, law office, library, community hall and museum.
 They were a fortunate people.
 They had no need for a jail or an army.
 If someone broke a major law, which was rare, that person was asked to spend time in meditation, until they resolved their dispute with the person whom was wronged.
 The person who broke the law was requested to meditate as a loner for a while, away from the traditional quartet, but still recognized as a member of the community.
 The community prayed with the lawbreaker, which helped them regain a sense of belonging in the tribe as well as with their family.
 They never fought with other tribes and had no need for military might.
 The tribes that surrounded their small community were also tight nit, and all the people practiced pacifism, respecting the quiet moments between work, learning and family duties.

 The number four was sacred to these people.
 The four directions, south, east, north and west were reflected upon as significant, as the large sun, known as the Noee Star rose in the west, set in the east and if one placed ones hand over ones muscle valve known by us as the heart, one would know where the south lay and it’s opposite, the north.
 This of course is the reverse to one living on earth, but similarities to our lives remain.
 We shared that mysterious domain known as dreams, an important part of their lives.